Programs of Study

 International Travel and Study Opportunities

 Institutions of the University System of Georgia provide students with a multitude of opportunities to study abroad while earning academic credit toward completion of degree requirements at their home campuses.
 Study Abroad programs are coordinated through the Council on International Education of the Board of Regents.
 The program selections include summer study in France, England, Ireland, Spain, Russia, Italy, Mexico, China, and Japan.
-There are also many institutional based summer semester and academic year programs in many countries in which DSC students can participate, including semester and academic year programs in several countries in Europe.
+There are also many institutional based summer semester and academic year programs in many countries in which Dalton State students can participate, including semester and academic year programs in several countries in Europe.

 Studying abroad enables students to gain a global perspective through experimental learning, increase their knowledge of a foreign language, provides them an opportunity to gain insights into and appreciation for the cultures and institutions of other people, and facilitates the development of relevant career skills.
 Furthermore, such experiences contribute to personal maturity and to the development of independence and confidence.